QuickFastly/Nova-Regna/_templates/Character profile.md

 ## Summary

-Add a more detailed summary of the character here.
+Add a more detailed summary of the character here if you have one.
 Or delete this heading and have only the brief explanation, or only a summary.
 Up to you.

 ## Physical description